jorainer/metabolomics2020/README.md

-`Spectra` package to represent MS spectra data independently of its storage or origin and provide user functionality to visualize and process this data efficiently, including centroiding, smoothing, combining, normalizing, comparing and matching of MS spectra e.g. against MS spectral database.
-Adapting existing software packages such as `xcms` to these new infrastructure packages will simplify their integration into complete data analysis pipelines.
+`Spectra` package to represent MS spectra data independently of its storage or origin and provide user functionality to visualize and process this data efficiently, including centroiding, smoothing, combining, normalizing, comparing and matching of MS spectra e.g. against MS spectral databases.
+Adapting existing software packages such as `xcms` to these new infrastructure will simplify their integration into complete data analysis pipelines.

 The R for Mass Spectrometry initiative has a strong commitment to open source software and community contributions are highly welcome.
 All of its packages